Skip to content

 Gastown

 Multi-agent workspace manager with Mayor/Polecat architecture.
 Strong git integration with worktree-based persistence.
-Different philosophy: persistent shared state vs Wave's fresh-memory isolation.
+Fresh ephemeral sessions with git-persisted state.
+Different philosophy: prompt-based role enforcement vs Wave's declarative permission scoping.

 Claude Flow

 Agent swarm orchestration with 60+ agents and MCP tools.
-Optimized for parallel execution and collective learning.
-Different philosophy: shared knowledge base vs Wave's contract-validated handoffs.
+V3 adds a Constitution/Shards guidance system, enforcement gates, and trust-based throttling.
+Different philosophy: shared memory with behavioral validation vs Wave's fresh-memory isolation with schema-based contracts.

 Raw Claude Code